 Ultimately we seek a recursive, real-time parameter identification of our MIMO systems (in their operating states).
 Many techniques are available such as Generalized Least Squares and Maximum Likelihood Estimators, which are computationally simple.
-Virgo has been exploring the development of Observer/Kalman Filter identification techniques (time domain based) extended to identification of a closed loop effective controller/observer combination for their seismic isolation system.
-We think that State-Space Frequency Domain (SSFD) identification techniques are a natural extension to our traditional frequency domain approaches and lead naturally to the application of modern control approaches to our MIMO systems.
+Virgo has been exploring the development of Observer/Kalman Filter identification techniques (time domain

 Figure 29: High Frequency Suspension Dynamics: A number of dynamical, resonant features have been found in the quadruple pendulum suspension (UIM/L1 actuation stage) in the frequency range of 100 to 500 Hz.
 Measurements are a combination of swept-sine (SS) and broad-band (BB) transfer function ratios.
-For system calibration, a pole-zero fit of this transfer function above 20 Hz, that can be used as a "correction" filter to a model that falls off as f^6 , was needed.
+For system calibration, a pole-zero fit of this transfer function above 20 Hz, that can be used as a "correction" filter to a model that falls off as $f^6$ , was needed.
 While this filter does not need to perfectly resolve the details of all of the high-Q features, but it must track the overall frequency dependence over the 20 - 500 Hz region well.
 The best pole:zero fit is the stable, non-minimum phase, zero delay, 22:28 order model shown (compatible with a Linear Time Invariant (LTI) representation).